Subhashsah1/Small-Reasoning-Model-for-GSM8K/README.md

 - Answer accuracy on mathematical word problems
 - Format consistency across varying problem complexity

-## 🙏 Acknowledgements

-We directly leverage [@willccbb](https://gist.github.com/willccbb/4676755236bb08cab5f4e54a0475d6fb) for data prep and all reward functions.
-You are free to create your own!

 ## 🔮 Future Directions

 Check out the [GitHub repository](https://github.com/willccbb/verifiers) for ongoing developments and new breakthroughs in small model reasoning capabilities.